 Remember when your cycle was predictable?
 Perimenopause often puts an end to that.
 Your periods might become longer, shorter, lighter, or much, much heavier.
 You could skip a month entirely, only to be met with an unexpectedly heavy flow the next.
 This unpredictability can be incredibly frustrating and can last for several years.
 Dealing with heavy bleeding, in particular, can be draining, causing fatigue and forcing you to plan your life around your cycle.
 You shouldn’t have to live with the constant worry of leaks or the need to stay close to home.
 A women’s health specialist can offer a range of services to help manage these changes and restore a sense of balance.

-Intense Mood Swings and Irritability
+The Emotional Rollercoaster: Mood Swings & Irritability

 Feeling like you’re on an emotional rollercoaster is one of the most challenging parts of perimenopause.
 One minute you might feel fine, and the next you’re snapping at a loved one or tearing up for no clear reason.
 These intense mood swings, irritability, and increased anxiety are directly tied to fluctuating hormone levels.
 It’s not a personal failing—it’s a physiological response.
 For some, this can even lead to new or worsening feelings of depression or panic attacks.
 When your emotional state feels unpredictable, it can strain your relationships and leave you feeling isolated.
 Stabilizing your hormones with treatments like Biote Hormone Therapy can help smooth out these emotional peaks and valleys.